 How do I request custom engravings?

-Custom engraving is free with most new products.
+Custom engraving is free with any new amp or DAC with an aluminum enclosure, meaning any device in the Objective Line or Element Line.
 You can specify text or an image by clicking ENGRAVE in the shopping cart.
 Best engraving images use:

 - Color Depth: Black-and-white or grayscale